 A preschooler who knows their ABCs from the alphabet song is adorable.
 A 4-year-old who can count accurately to 100 is pretty impressive.
 But neither of those kids actually have skills that are particularly useful for kindergarten, or life.
 Yes, that sounds harsh, but there are reasons for that assessment: The list of skills children need to succeed in their early childhood education is relatively short and doesn’t include rote memorization.

-One of the reasons an alphabet and centenary of numbers is not necessarily helpful is because every kid will come into kindergarten with wildly different levels of knowledge based on where they pre-k’d.
+One of the reasons an alphabet and centenary of numbers is not necessarily helpful is because every kid will come into kindergarten with wildly different levels of knowledge based on where they went to pre-k.
 So whether they’re academically a little ahead or a little behind, everyone’s going to know their letters, numbers, and colors by the time they head towards the numbered grades.

 Another reason the memorization of digits, letters, animal names or state capitals makes no difference in kindergarten is because knowledge doesn’t count for much without context.
 Just because a 5-year-old knows the capital of Vermont doesn’t mean that he or she understands Montpelier’s historical significance or demographics (or needs to).
 In fact, a seemingly impressive kid may be behind if they don’t know numbers can aid in a transaction or that letters create a book.

-“The first five years of a child’s life should be experiential,” explains family therapist and former kindergarten teacher Dr. Kathryn Smerling.
+“The first five years of a child’s life should be experiential,” explains family therapist and former kindergarten teacher Kathryn Smerling, Ph.D.
 “That experience should have to do with what’s going on in their world, and learning how to function in the world.
-It’s not an abstract stage of life: it’s a very concrete stage of life.”
+It’s not an abstract stage of life: It’s a very concrete stage of life.”

 The alphabet song is fine.
 But it’s more important that a child be able to recognize that the alphabet is made up of letters, and that letters form words, and that those words can create stories.
 This is one of the reasons parents reading with kids is such a key to literacy.
 To help things along, Smerling encourages parents to point out words, whether they be in the pages of a book or on business signs on Main Street.